DiscipleTools/disciple-tools-facebook/README.md

 Does not do:
 - Does not create a link on the Facebook conversation to the D.T contact.
 - Does not create a link to the contact's Facebook profile.
+- Does not let you send messages to the contact directly from D.T.
 - Does not sync posts.
 - Does not sync comments made on your posts.
 - Does not sync labels or notes saved on the Facebook Conversation.